Dissertation Research Help: Archival Research Tips

 If you're visiting an archive for the first time, don't panic!
 It can be a fun and educational experience that will let you access unique primary sources that will help your dissertation be the best it can be.
 The American Historical Association has more tips on preparing to do archival research, and the Society of American Archivists has a comprehensive guide.

 Our PhD-level research services can help you with your dissertation research.
 Whether you need help working with primary sources or doing statistical analysis, we can work with you to make sure that your dissertation research is top-notch.
 A dissertation consultant can also help you devise a research strategy that works for your dissertation.
-And once you're done with your research, a Thesis Editor can make sure that all of the quotations and citations in your dissertation are formatted accurately. < Dissertation Research Help: What are Tertiary Sources?
-Writing an Abstract: A Guide for Dissertation Writers >
+And once you're done with your research, a Thesis Editor can make sure that all of the quotations and citations in your dissertation are formatted accurately. < Self-Care During COVID-19 EndNote: An Introduction >

 Tagged under: Uncategorized